Skip to content

 Authorship

-• Sage Wright (@sage-wright) - Conceptualization, Software, Validation, Supervision
+• Sage Wright (@sage-wright) - Conceptualization, Software, Validation, Documentation, Supervision

-• Curtis Kapsak (@kapsakcj) - Conceptualization, Software, Validation
+• Curtis Kapsak (@kapsakcj) - Conceptualization, Software, Validation, Documentation

 • Kevin Libuit (@kevinlibuit) - Conceptualization, Project Administration, Software, Validation, Supervision